Asymptotically Optimal Sequential Testing with Markovian Data: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous reviewers for their insightful comments and suggestions.
 SA acknowledges the generous support from the Pratiksha Trust, Bangalore, through the Young Investigator Award, and the DST INSPIRE Faculty Grant IFA24-ENG-389.
 DB acknowledges the support of the ANR JCJC project REPUBLIC (ANR-22-CE23-0003-01) and PEPR project FOUNDRY (ANR23-PEIA-0003).
+We also acknowledge the Inria-IISc associate team FOSSIL (DRI-012643) for supporting the collaboration.